What Is Nespresso Expert Mode And How Do You Use It?

 Which Nespresso Vertuo Machines Have Expert Mode?

 Only select Nespresso Vertuo machines have Expert Mode.
-If you have the Vertuo Next, Vertuo Pop or Vertuo Creatista you’ll be able to use Expert Mode.
+If you have the Vertuo Next, Vertuo Pop, Vertuo Lattissima or Vertuo Creatista you’ll be able to use Expert Mode.
 However, you may need to update your coffee maker first.
-To do so, you’ll need to connect your coffee maker to your phone using bluetooth and the Nespresso app.
+To do so, you’ll need to connect your coffee maker to your phone using bluetooth and the Nespresso app (ios or android).
 Follow these steps:

 - Once you’ve downloaded the app, make sure Bluetooth and Wi-Fi on your device is turned on.
 Place the phone on top of your brewer.